Buying guide

 AI summary

-You can make an inspection a condition of your offer and use the report to negotiate the price or as a future maintenance roadmap.
+Making an inspection a condition of your offer is a wise strategy.
+The report can be used to negotiate the price with the vendor or serve as a valuable roadmap for future property maintenance and repairs.

 The real estate agent reckons it’s solidly built and your DIY expert friend says it looks fine.
 Do you really have to get it checked out?